gregorywmorris/MLZoom2022/midterm/DATA.md

 <!-- scope: telescope -->
 <!-- info: Select ***all applicable**** subjects contained the dataset: -->

-- Non-Sensitive Data About People
+- Sensitive Data About People
+  - Personal Health Information (PHI) that has been anonymized
 - Medical Data